 - 7.2.1 To the north of the A149, all of the otherwise undesignated areas outside the Holme Village Zone are zoned as countryside (referred to hereafter as the Countryside Zone).
 These include substantial swathes of land to the west and east of the village (see the Zones Map).
-In common with the rest of the Parish, the entire zone is covered by the AONB designation which adds weight to its amenity value and the protection it enjoys in relation to the conservation and enhancement of its scenic beauty, wildlife and heritage (NPPF 172). - 7.2.2 In recent years, driven by high profit margins from development, the countryside in Holme has come under pressure from speculative land acquisition for housing and tourist facilities which threatens to undermine its role and status and the viability of local farming. - 7.2.3 The benefits from the natural capital and ecosystem services associated with this zone include (but are not limited to): - Environmental benefits which contribute to the special qualities of the parish (AONB) landscape and the diversity of local flora and fauna that this supports - Heritage benefits associated with its rich history and legacy of roman origins
+In common with the rest of the Parish, the entire zone is covered by the AONB designation which adds weight to its amenity value and the protection it enjoys in relation to the conservation and enhancement of its scenic beauty, wildlife and heritage (NPPF 172). - 7.2.2 In recent years, driven by high profit margins from development, the countryside in Holme has come under pressure from speculative land acquisition for housing and tourist facilities which threaten to undermine its role and status and the viability of local farming. - 7.2.3 The benefits from the natural capital and ecosystem services associated with this zone include (but are not limited to): - Environmental benefits which contribute to the special qualities of the parish (AONB) landscape and the diversity of local flora and fauna that this supports - Heritage benefits associated with its rich history and legacy of roman origins - Economic and other benefits of the best and most versatile agricultural land (NPPF 15)

-- Economic and other benefits of the best and most versatile agricultural land (NPPF 15) - Social benefits for both residents and visitors, especially the health and well-being aspects of outdoor recreational activities. - 7.2.4 East of The Wash, the land between Old Hunstanton and Holme represents the "gateway" to the main extent of the Norfolk Coast Area of Outstanding Natural Beauty.
+- Social benefits for both residents and visitors, especially the health and well-being aspects of outdoor recreational activities. - 7.2.4 East of The Wash, the land between Old Hunstanton and Holme represents the "gateway" to the main extent of the Norfolk Coast Area of Outstanding Natural Beauty.
 Between Holme and Old Hunstanton to the west, Ringstead to the south and west and Thornham to the east, the Countryside Zone acts as a buffer and performs an important function by providing both physical and visual separation between settlements and maintaining their individual identities.
 Its erosion would be damaging to the AONB setting of the parish as well as the village. - 7.2.5 North of the coast road, Holme's finest, Grade 2 agricultural land is found within this zone.
 Elsewhere the zone supports traditional grazing activities and orchards.
 The produce from these activities supplies local farm outlets, reaching the consumer with minimal food miles which makes it highly sustainable.
 Both arable and grazing land also make an important contribution to the character of the AONB countryside and support a diversity of wildlife that benefits from the associated Countryside Stewardship practices that have been put in place.
 Hedgerows and copses are a particularly important feature of this Zone. - 7.2.6 Many residents and most visitors come to Holme to enjoy the unspoiled, peaceful environment and the Countryside Zone makes a fundamental contribution to this.
 It contains a number of footpaths and encloses four of the NDP's Local Green Spaces.
 The zone as a whole supports a diverse array of low-key, outdoor recreational activities all of which benefit from the open setting.
-These include leisure activities such as archaeological prospecting, walking, cycling and riding.
+These include leisure activities such as archaeological prospecting, walking, cycling and riding. - 7.2.7 Looking forward, parts of this zone maybe subject to tidal inundation and revert to coastal habitat.
+Careful management of this zone is thus of great importance.